brendenlake/archive-CCM-site/README.md

 **4/3 Rational versus mechanistic modeling approaches**
 - Jones, M. & Love, B.C.
 (2011).
 Bayesian Fundamentalism or Enlightenment?
 On the Explanatory Status and Theoretical Contributions of Bayesian Models of Cognition.
 Behavioral and Brain Sciences (target article).
+- Uttal, W.R.
+(1990).
+On some two-way barriers between models and mechanisms.
+Perception & Psychophysics, 48, 188-203.

 **5/1 Computational cognitive neuroscience**
 - Anderson, J. R., Albert, M. V., & Fincham, J.M.
 (2005) Tracing Problem Solving in Real Time: fMRI Analysis of the Subject-Paced Tower of Hanoi.
 Journal of Cognitive Neuroscience, 17 1261-1274.